rcarrata/ocp4-network-security/mtls-ingress-operator/mtls.md

 HTTP/1.1 200 OK
 ```

-All seems ok, and the ingress-controller is presenting the default certificate with the wildcard *.apps.ocp2.rober that matches the FQDN of the console host url.
+All seems ok, and the ingress-controller is presenting the default certificate with the wildcard *.apps.ocp.rober that matches the FQDN of the console host url.

 ## Create CA ConfigMap and enable the mTLS in the IngressController